kurtrm/kurt_data/README.md

 - [x] Research existing graph implementations and databases.
 - [ ] Determine perspectives on the data and how to present each layer.
 - [ ] Refactor the graph to incorporate more advanced Pythonic tools.
+- [ ] Refactor to make anything that generates a list make a generator instead.

 To do: